Skip to main content

 2009

-<p style=”font-weight: 400;”>MBVFD upgraded their marine vessels with the purchase of a new 19ft Carolina Skiff with a 90hp Mercury outboard.
-We also designed a custom trailer for quick launches at the 6<sup>th</sup> Ave ramp for any intercostals waterway emergencies.
-The new call sign for this vessel will be Marine 58 (M58).
-The total purchase with robust t-top, emergency lights, GPS and needed marine equipment was under $22,000.</p>
+MBVFD upgraded their intercoastal marine capabilities with the addition of a lightly used 19ft Carolina Skiff with a 90hp Mercury outboard.
+The vessel and all accessories were purchased and donated to the Department by the MBVFD Inc. 501(c)(3) organization.
+MBVFD leadership also designed a custom trailer for rapid deployment at the shallow 6th Ave boat ramp in Melbourne Beach.
+The new call sign for this vessel will be Marine 58 (M-58).
+The total purchase with emergency lights, GPS, and all needed marine equipment/accessories was approx. $22,000.

 2010